Behaviour Change

 As a starting point, I always refer people to Susan Michie’s Behaviour Change Wheel and the COM-B model.[2]
 The reason for this is because I have yet to find another model of behaviour change that doesn’t fit into this model.
 Motivation theories fit neatly into it, organisational maturity models fit into it, professional development models fit into it… you name it.
 This is in effect because the COM-B model is (in my eyes) a second-tier model that abstracts away from the detail of the components of behaviour, allowing those to fall into place below it.
 If you’ve found otherwise, I’m curious to hear what the situation was, but for now I’ll get into the details of this model with the recommendations that you read her papers.

-The COM-B model is relatively straight-forward and I’ve added a few flares based on my experience, but I will touch on those once I’ve walked through the basic model.
+The COM-B model is relatively straight-forward and I’ve added a few explanatory flares based on my experience of what translates well, but I will touch on those once I’ve walked through the basic model.
 The idea is that behaviour can be understood as a combination of 3 aspects: Capability, Opportunity, and Motivation.

 These components break down further, as as so.

-These are extremely useful lenses to use to try to interpret why a current behaviour (or lack of behaviour) exists.
-I will also emphasize that these are just lenses.
-There are some elements that are hard to categorise, I encourage teams to not get overly hung up on how to categorise an observation (for example, lack of access to staff) and instead focus on its existence.
+These are extremely useful frames to use to try to interpret why a current behaviour (or lack of behaviour) exists.
+I will also emphasize that these are just frames.
+There are some elements that are hard to categorise, and I encourage teams to not get overly hung up on how to categorise an observation (for example, lack of access to staff) and instead focus on its existence.
 Getting into an ‘is this a capability or opportunity’ debate often means you end up focusing on the wrong thing (much like the age old output/outcome debate).
+What matters is that you have identified something, and you are factoring it into your plans to create behaviour change.

 Once you’ve identified the behaviour and the component reasons for its existence, you need to then use these to shift the behaviour into the new one.
 In effect, you will need to then need to change in terms of Capability, Opportunity, and Motivation.
 To explain this I have a bit of a silly example but I think it helps.